ISDuBA/ISDuBA/docs/development.md

 | `client/src/lib/workflow.ts` | `pkg/models/workflow.go` |
 | `docs/images/workflow.svg`   | "                        |

-If you change the source files please regenerate the generated files with `go generate ./...` in the root folder and update the files in the repository.
+If you change any of the input files please use `go generate ./...` in the root folder and commit updates results to the repository.

-This requires `swaggo`,
+Regeneration requires `swaggo`,
 to be installed via `go get github.com/swaggo/swag/cmd/swag@latest`.
-This component will also update the OpenAPI 2.0 documentation.
+This component will update the OpenAPI 2.0 documentation.

 If you plan to add further machine generated files ensure that they are marked with comments like